domhhv/habitrack/README.md

 ## Features

-- **Calendar View**: Visualize your habits on a monthly calendar.
+> _This app is under active development.
+Many more features coming soon!_

 - **Customizable Habits**: Add, remove, and customize habits to fit your routine.
 Associate your habits with traits and icons.
+- **Calendar View**: Visualize your habits on a monthly calendar.
 - **Daily Tracking**: Easily add daily entries of your habits.
 - **User Authentication**: Sign up and log in to your account to retain your habits and entries.

-_This app is under active development.
-More features coming soon!_

 ## Local development